crdlc/FOS-Reader/README.md

 fosreader
 ======

-FOS Reader is an QRCode reader based on https://github.com/LazarSoft/jsqrcode for Firefox OS
+FOS Reader is a QRCode reader based on https://github.com/LazarSoft/jsqrcode for Firefox OS